testedtechs/MyPLP_portfolio/README.md

 - `index.html` - The main page that includes the contact form.
 - `contact.php` - The backend script that processes form submissions and stores them in the database.
+The project started with using php as the backend to handle message submission into the datatbase, but when deploying, i realised netlify doesn't work with php files. had to go back to the AI to help refactor the code using javascript only

 ## Features